highmobility/hmkit-android/README.md

 For a release, update the "version = 1.5.0" in all of the deploy.settings files(if needed).

-Set the release environment in project's build.gradle. call ./gradlew artifactoryPublish to release all of the packages. call ./gradlew :hmkit-android:artifactoryPublish to release specific packages.
+Set the release environment in project's build.gradle (ext property release = 0/1/2). call ./gradlew artifactoryPublish to release all of the packages. call ./gradlew :hmkit-android:artifactoryPublish to release specific packages.